-My father was having WiFi problems in his apartment, too many dead spots for a decent FaceTime conversation unless he stayed tethered around the Comcast Xfinity WiFi box.
-Like most people my father likes to walk around and talk at the same time which often results in broken connections and conversations.
+My father had WiFi problems in his apartment, too many dead spots for a decent FaceTime conversation unless he stayed tethered around the Comcast Xfinity WiFi box.
+Like most people my father likes to walk around and talk at the same time resulting in broken connections and conversations.

-I picked up a Linksys Velop mesh WiFi router set for him while in the USA this summer, turned bridge mode on his Xfinity box and plugged in the Velop router.
+I picked up a Linksys Velop mesh WiFi router set for him while in the USA, turned bridge mode on his Xfinity box and plugged in the Velop router.
 It could not have worked out better.
-All the WiFi dead spots are gone, my father can FaceTime wherever he wanders.
+All the WiFi dead spots were gone, my father can FaceTime wherever he wanders.
 Velop truly ‘just works’ out of the box.

 Goodbye PPPoE (IPv4) Hello IPoE (IPv6)

-If a WiFi router does not support DS-Lite and Map-E, don’t bother with it.
-The major Japanese WiFi router manufacturers all support those protocols and maintain IPv6/IPoE lists of internet providers and IPv6 services qualified with their WiFi equipment:
+All of the Japanese internet providers offer free ‘v6 Plus’ or ‘IPoE’ service options for connecting your home internet directly with IPv6.
+I highly recommend adding a free IPv6 option and either renting the WiFi router from the internet provider, or purchasing one.
+Don’t buy any WiFi router that does not support the IPv6 DS-Lite and Map-E protocols.
+The major Japanese WiFi home router manufacturers all support those protocols and maintain IPv6/IPoE lists of internet providers and services qualified with their WiFi equipment:

-If you are not a DIY networking guru you can save time by renting pre-configured WiFi routers from Japanese internet service providers.
+If you are not a DIY networking guru, you can save time by renting a pre-configured WiFi router from your Japanese internet service provider.
 Rental prices vary, So-Net for example charges ¥400 a month.
-If you are in Japan for the long-term and futzing with internet configurations is not a problem, a good WiFi router investment can save you money.
+If you are in Japan for the long-term and futzing with internet configurations is not a problem, a good WiFi router investment from the list above can save you money.